 Founder Loan

-The founder lends cash to the FIC.
-The FIC uses the cash to acquire property.
-The loan sits on the FIC's balance sheet as a creditor; repayments are tax-free to the founder (return of capital, not income).
-This route gives the founder a tax-free extraction mechanism until the loan is fully repaid, which can extend over 10 to 20 years on substantial portfolios.
+You lend cash to the FIC, and the FIC uses that cash to acquire property.
+The loan sits on the FIC's balance sheet as a creditor, and repayments come back to you tax-free (return of capital, not income).
+This gives you a tax-free extraction route until the loan is fully repaid, which can run over 10 to 20 years on a substantial portfolio.

-The loan should be documented as a formal loan agreement with interest payable (or expressly interest-free), repayment terms, and security if any.
-Informal "money in the company account" arrangements create HMRC challenge on the substance of the loan.
+Document the loan properly: a formal loan agreement with interest payable (or expressly interest-free), repayment terms, and security if any.
+Informal "money in the company account" arrangements invite HMRC challenge on the substance of the loan.

 Property Transfer in Exchange for Shares